beginning of content

 When should I take my child to the doctor?

-Your child should see a doctor straight away if they look unwell or have any symptoms of a serious illness.
-Parents know their children best — if you’re worried, that’s a good enough reason to take them to the doctor.
+Your child should see a doctor straight away if they look unwell and have any symptoms of a serious illness.
+If you’re worried, that’s a good enough reason to take them to the doctor.

 Your child should also see a doctor if they: